chriseaton/spell/README.md

 - WHEN
 - WHERE
 - WITH
-- SEND
-- TO
+- SEND TO

 ### Sections
 A spell operation has 3 sections, all are optional, however, they should appear in the exact order of `INPUTS`, `ACTION`, and finally `OUTPUT`.
 All sections should have the line below them (six "-" characters).

 #### INPUTS
-Inputs describe what items the operation will need before performing actions.
-You should list any items that you would create, load, or otherwise initialize before performing any actions here.
+The `INPUTS` section describes a number of "items" the operation will need before performing actions.
+You should list any items that you would create, load, or otherwise initialize before performing any actions.
 The `INPUTS` acts as a "dictionary" for the reader to reference when reading through the rest of the SPELL operation.

 Although you can declare new items at any time within the `ACTION` section, you should limit it as much as possible.

 #### ACTION
+The `ACTION` section spells out the logical steps your operation needs to take in order to result in the desired `OUTPUT`.
+This can including looping through items (`LOOP THROUGH`), checking conditions (`WHEN`,`THEN`,`OTHERWISE`), and manipulating items (`{Item} = ...`).

 #### OUTPUT
+The `OUTPUT` section is similar to the `INPUTS` but describes items being sent out of the operation, this is done using the `SEND [{Item}] TO` keywords on each `OUTPUT` statement.

 ### Operators
 #### :